Measure global hunger

 - For Join operation, confirm that Join one to one is chosen.

-This parameter further specifies that there is only one record in the Prevalence of undernourishment layer that needs to be joined to the World Countries Generalized layer.
+This parameter specifies that there is only one record in the Indicator 2.1.1: prevalence of undernourishment (percent) table that needs to be joined to the UN Country Boundaries layer.

 - Click Run.